scottvr/retree/README.md

-###~~a recent attempt to use it shows I broke something in the python version.~~

-the pure bash, python, and vscode extension versions are all working.

 # retree - inverse tree utility

 This tool essentially inverts what /usr/bin/tree -F does.
 It creates a real directory structure on your filesystem based on an ascii line-art tree.